carlos-iriz/Video-VZIP-Decompression-and-Frame-Player/README.md

    - shutil
    - zlib

-   Example of commands needed to install libarries on windows:
-      Sudo apt install python3-pip
-      Sudo apt-get install python3-tk
-      Pip install tk
-      Pip install Pillow

-    Here are the required includes found in the actual program for reference:
-       - import os  # Used for file operations
-       - import tkinter as tk  # Used for displaying the data to a window
-       - from PIL import Image, ImageTk  # Used for image processing
-       - from io import BytesIO  # Handles binary data
-       - import shutil # Used in the case that we need to overwrite a folder
-       - import zlib  # Used for decompression

 NOTE: If an executable file is needed for testing I can provide it but it does not allow for the user to change the input file for
       the program, the exectuable only runs with the video.vzip file that was packed into it

-/////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 To Run:
 Open terminal and change directory to folder where the program and video.vzip file are found.